 How is this Possible?

 Simple.
-Give your technicians an account each on the CMMS so they can input data from the work order in real time as they complete the repairs on terminals at your facility or using their tablet or smart phone.
+Give your technicians an account each on the CMMS so they can input data from the work order in real time as they complete the repairs on terminals at your facility or using their tablet or smartphone.
 Every day, they simply work through their list of assigned work orders in their CMMS and sign the work off digitally in the CMMS.
-For 6 technicians, freeing up 20 hours equates to an additional $114 per month.
-Surely this is money well spent!!!
-Follow the below link to the ROI calculator and find out how much time you will save each month by giving technicians their own CMMS accounts.
+For 6 technicians, freeing up 20 hours equates to an additional $114 per month—surely money well spent.